AI Governance Has Two Stacks: Data Perimeter vs. Pre-Execution Gate

 • Data exfiltration to public models → handled by DLP, network policy, AI access controls, and training.

-• Unlicensed logic turning into real-world legal actions → handled by SEAL as the sealed execution gate in front of file / submit / act.
+• Unlicensed logic turning into real-world legal actions → handled by SEAL as the sealed pre-execution authority gate in front of file / submit / act.

 That boundary is intentional: